outofdesk/outofdesk.github.io/_posts/2019-11-06-caring-about-animals.md

 ## Recommended Reading
 -----

-[Animal Liberation: The Definitive Classic of the Animal Movement](https://www.amazon.com/Animal-Liberation-Definitive-Classic-Movement/dp/0061711306) (I'm currently reading this myself)
+[Animal Liberation: A New Ethics for Our Treatment of Animals](https://www.amazon.com/Animal-Liberation-Definitive-Classic-Movement/dp/0061711306) (I'm currently reading this myself)

 [The Rights of Animals: A Very Short Primer](https://chicagounbound.uchicago.edu/law_and_economics/568/)